outboardphp/wake/README.md

      - Now if you wanted to *avoid* Exceptions in the generic event logger, you could just add a sniff in the body of the listener to ignore that type.
 2. Dispatcher
    - Tukio provides a special dispatcher for debugging which first logs each event and then hands off to the actual dispatcher to process the event.
-   - As mentioned above, Venue's standard dispatcher is perfectly happy to accept a listener that is type-hinted to match all objects; it is trivial to create a listener accordingly that will log all events.
+   - As mentioned above, Wake's standard dispatcher is perfectly happy to accept a listener that is type-hinted to match all objects; it is trivial to create a listener accordingly that will log all events.

 Currently in the middle of a major refactoring so documentation and tests are incomplete.